 Many of the people who understand the reasons why damage is occurring to forest health in New Jersey have spent more than three years creating a catalyst to implement forest disturbance and initiate regeneration — and it is incorporated into the forest stewardship bill.

-S1085 allows certified foresters to work in conjunction with the New Jersey Department of Environmental Protection (DEP) and with oversight from the Forest Stewardship Council (FSC) to prioritize environmental need as the basis for employing forest management techniques.
+S1085 allows certified foresters to work in conjunction with the New Jersey Department of Environmental Protection (DEP) and with oversight from the Forest Stewardship Council (FSC) to prioritize environmental needs as the basis for employing forest management techniques.
 These techniques mimic nature’s methods of providing disturbance.
-FSC oversight ensures that the sole purpose of providing forest management is determined by environmental need and not economic considerations.
+FSC oversight ensures that the sole purpose of providing forest management is determined by environmental needs and not economic considerations.

-S1085 allows for by-product of environmental stewardship activities to be sold and directs the proceeds back to the DEP, where it is earmarked for implementing future forest stewardship initiatives.
+S1085 allows for by-products of environmental stewardship activities to be sold and directs the proceeds back to the DEP, where it is earmarked for implementing future forest stewardship initiatives.

 A few of the most established and widely recognized environmental organizations in New Jersey endorse the legislation.
-These include: the New Jersey Outdoor Alliance, the N.J.
+These include the New Jersey Outdoor Alliance, N.J.
 Audubon Society, the N.J.
-Farm Bureau, the N.J.
+Farm Bureau, N.J.
 Conservation Foundation, the Pinelands Preservation Alliance, the N.J.
 Forestry Association, the Nature Conservancy, the N.J.
 Tree Farm Program and the N.J.
 Society of American Foresters.